MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 ### S3(Simple Storage Service)
 - Object based storage service, basically a place to save and drop files.Due to being in AWS will integrate well with other aws services.
-- Object Based Storage is different from nfs based storage, can't used as block based as well.Great for log files, media,static sites, ci/cd artifacts and many more usage.
+- Object Based Storage is different from nfs based storage, can't be used as block based as well.Great for log files, media,static sites, ci/cd artifacts and many more usage.
-- Media websites like netflix etc, storing files in all servers is problamatic, not feasible, we can store media files in S3.Server will just have your logic/applications and can give that S3 links for downloading content from there.
+- Media websites like netflix etc, storing files in all servers is problematic, not feasible, we can store media files in S3.Server will just have your logic/applications and can give that S3 links for downloading content from there.
-- Files in S3 are stored in bucket say a Folder, can have as many buckets you want, or can jsut have different folders inside a bucket.
+- Files in S3 are stored in bucket say a Folder, can have as many buckets you want, or can just have different folders inside a bucket.
 - Inside buckets there are objects, every file you upload is an object.
 - Object has
     - Key : The File Name